 - Carefully place the chicken bites into a large bowl.
 Pour the warm honey BBQ sauce on top and gently stir to coat.
 Serve warm.
 Leftovers keep well in the refrigerator for up to 1 week.
 Reheat in the microwave until warmed through.

-Make ahead tip: Prepare the popcorn chicken through step 4.
+- Make Ahead & Freezing Instructions: Prepare the popcorn chicken through step 4.
 Refrigerate for up to 1 day before continuing with step 5.
 You can also freeze the baked popcorn chicken before tossing in the honey BBQ sauce.
 Bake frozen popcorn chicken in a 350°F (177°C) oven for 20 minutes or until warmed through.

 Three things for you!